tnscorcoran/light-4-j-plugin-wrapper/README.md

 Disclaimer: The code in this repo is not supported by Red Hat/3scale.
 Rather it's example code of how you can and we did achieve very low latency API Management.
 We did this by applying a wrapper around the supported 3scale Java Plugin which uses caching and asynchronous calls to 3scale.
 More details below.

 ##Introduction
-This Repo contains the source code and instructions for running the solution detailed in Kavitha Srinivasan's and Tom Corcoran's recent Blog Low Latency API Management for Microservices framework Light-4-J - with Red Hat 3scale <INSERT LINK>.
+This Repo contains the source code and instructions for running the solution detailed in Kavitha Srinivasan's and Tom Corcoran's recent Blog Low Latency API Management for Microservices framework *Light-4-J - with Red Hat 3scale* **<INSERT LINK>**
 The blog outlines an approach to achieve ultra low latency API Management provided by 3scale and implemented as a Java Plugin and Wrapper for the popular Microservices Framework https://networknt.github.io/light-rest-4j/ Seee the blog for high level details on the approach.

 ##Pre-Requisite: A 3scale API Management account - preferably On Prem.